the-teachingRSE-project/competencies/competencies.md

 expertise.
 Fast forward 50-60 years and software and computation are all around us, underpinning our everyday lives.
 This shift is also true within research.

-With the ability to capture and process ever more data, undertake larger scale, higher resolution simulations and, increasingly, leverage new self-adapting approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
+With the ability to capture and process ever more data, to undertake larger scale, higher resolution simulations and, increasingly, leverage new self-adapting approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
 However, this shift